 The University of Georgia, known as UGA to students, is located in Athens, Georgia, and is a public research university that has a sterling reputation when it comes to graduate education programs.
 There are currently over 20 MEd degrees offered by the College of Education.
 This school is regionally accredited by the SACS COC.

 With 22 MEd degrees available, students will have their pick of subjects to choose from, but UGA doesn’t stop there: the school also has flexible formats as well as degree plans to help every student achieve their goals.
 From online classes to part-time study, even full-time teachers will find a degree that meets their needs.
+Degree requirements do vary, but most of the graduate programs require 36 credit hours of coursework.
+Sample courses include:

 While there are too many degrees to cover here, what is important for students to know is that many of the programs come with endorsement options.
 This will prepare a student for a specialized career in a certain subject or issue, such as ESOL, Gifted Education, and Reading.
 Credential tracks are also available for a variety of subjects.